keyboard_arrow_up

 Broaching Job Shops

-The process of using a broaching machine to cut gear teeth.
+Gear Hobbingr /> A process where a broaching machine is used to cut gear teeth.

 Internal Broaching

-Involves using a broach tool to make precise cuts to a preexisting hole on the inside of a workpiece.
+This involves using a broach tool to make precise cuts on the inside of a workpiece, typically on a pre-existing hole.

 Keyseaters

-Machines that make the keyway holes inside locking mechanisms.
+Machines designed to create keyway holes inside locking mechanisms.

 Keyway Broaching